-- Our plant network has a preventative maintenance programme. - We have an ongoing programme to improve our global supply chain processes. - Business continuity capabilities enable us to supply products to customers from alternative sources quickly if there's a natural disaster or major equipment or plant failure. - Our customer service team is part of Global Operations so works closely with our plants, enabling us to be agile and responsive. - We have contingency plans to manage disruption such as extreme winter weather to the extent possible. - Governance process in place for Tate & Lyle and Primient to review on a regular basis the delivery of the long-term supply and other related agreements.

-- We continued to operate strict hygiene protocols at all our sites to ensure our people were protected and our plants kept running during the pandemic. - We continued with new working protocols to enable major capital projects to continue. - We implemented our new business continuity framework across Tate & Lyle. - Our productivity programme continued to operate despite the challenges of the pandemic, delivering US\$34 million of productivity benefits in total operations. - We completed our three-year programme to demolish old and potentially unsafe structures at our manufacturing sites.
+- We have an ongoing programme to improve our global supply chain processes. - Business continuity capabilities enable us to supply products to customers from alternative sources quickly if there's a natural disaster or major equipment or plant failure. - Our customer service team is part of Global Operations so works closely with our plants, enabling us to be agile and responsive. - We have contingency plans to manage disruption such as extreme winter weather to the extent possible.
+Governance process in place for Tate & Lyle and - Primient to review on a regular basis the delivery of the long-term supply and other related agreements. - at all our sites to ensure our people were protected and our plants kept running during the pandemic.
+We continued with new working protocols to enable - major capital projects to continue. - We implemented our new business continuity framework across Tate & Lyle. - Our productivity programme continued to operate despite the challenges of the pandemic, delivering US\$34 million of productivity benefits in total operations. - We completed our three-year programme to demolish old and potentially unsafe structures at our manufacturing sites.